 What Do Number Talks Look Like?

-When possible, I love slipping a number talk in at the beginning of our Guided Math block.
+When possible, I love slipping a number talk (Kindergarten, 1st Grade & 2nd Grade) in at the beginning of our Guided Math block.
 If we’re running late, I’ll slip a Number Talk in during an awkward transition or at the very end of the day.
-A traditional Number Talk follows this routine –
+A traditional talk follows this routine –

 Present the class with a problem.
 Students are seated in a common area with no math tools.
 Number Talks are mental exercises.
-I store my number talks on binder rings next to my Document Camera for easy access.
+I store my number talks (Kindergarten, 1st Grade & 2nd Grade) on binder rings next to my Document Camera for easy access.

 Give think time.
 (When a student raises their hand, it tells other students they were not fast or good enough in their thinking.
 To account for this, students give me a sly thumbs-up on their chest to signal that they have thinking they want to share.
 Then, they put up multiple fingers (on the same hand) to indicate they have multiple ways to answer/solve the problem.

 If students have never been expected to explain their mathematical thinking, students may be very resistant to share their own strategies.
 So, how do I encourage students to share their own thinking/strategies?